 While it feels like we’ve only just made it through the holidays, Valentine’s Day is fast approaching!
 If you’re fortunate enough to be in the UK capital with the one you love over the holiday, then you’ll have plenty of options.
-From traditional fine dining to sightseeing and offbeat adventures, London has your Valentine’s Day covered.
+From traditional fine dining to sightseeing and offbeat adventures, we have your Valentine’s Day in London covered.

 For guests staying in one of our vacation rentals in Kensington, Notting Hill, and Chelsea, there are a number of excellent fine dining options at your fingertips, ranging from internationally-renowned establishments to family-run restaurants.
 Here are some of our top picks.

 Nestled along one of Kensington’s most beautiful and quaint residential streets, Michelin star-winning Launceston Place is the place in West London for modern British fare.
 Head chef Brett Graham takes traditional British ingredients, like hare, lamb, and veal, and prepares them using innovative techniques to create a refreshingly unique menu that has won critical acclaim.